 How to improve flexibility is a question that training programs should address.
 Flexibility is enhanced by muscle strength and endurance, making these relevant concerns to a training program.
 Flexibility refers to the range of movement that your body performs.
 Having muscles that are flexible helps prevent injuries and soreness after physical exertion.
 Muscle endurance is the ability of muscles to perform continuous physical exertion over an extended period of time.
 The development of slow twitch muscles affects muscle endurance.
 Slow twitch muscles do not expend large amounts of force, but they can sustain activity for long periods.
-Developing theses muscles increases the length of time an activity can be sustained.
+Developing theses muscles increases the length of time an activity can be sustained.1.
+Stretch

 Stretching exercises increase flexibility.
 Warm up before stretching by going for a 10 minute walk.
 Stretch muscles slowly and gradually progress into the stretching position.
 Stretch until you feel tension, but at no stage should you feel any pain.
 Hold each stretch for at least 10 seconds.
 To improve flexibility, make sure that you are performing stretches correctly and that you are stretching the muscles that are your point of focus.
 Ensure that you stretch both sides of your body.